jagregory/abrash-zen-of-asm/src/chapter-07.md

 This last bit of code is shorter, faster, and uninterruptible — in short, it's perfect for our needs.
 In fact, we could have put `les` to good use reading the BIOS timer count in the long-period Zen timer, way back in [Listing 2-5](#L205).
 Why didn't I use it there?
 The truth is that I didn't know about using `les` to load doublewords when I wrote the timer (which just goes to show that there's always more to learn about the 8088).
 When I did learn about loading doublewords with `les`, it didn't make any sense to tinker with code that worked perfectly well just to save a few bytes and cycles, particularly because the timer count load isn't time-critical.

-Remember, it's only worth optimizing for speed when the cycles you save make a significant difference...which usually means inside tight loops.
+Remember, it's only worth optimizing for speed when the cycles you save make a significant difference... which usually means inside tight loops.

 ### Segment:Offset and Byte Ordering in Memory